Polydile/dile-input/README.md

 --dile-input-label-font-size | Font size for the label | 1em
 --dile-input-label-color | Color for the label text | #59e
---dile-input-label-font-weight | Label text font weight | normal --dile-input-label-color | Mixin applied to entire element | #59e --dile-input-background-color | Color for the background input element | #fff --dile-input-padding | Padding for the input text | 5px
+--dile-input-label-font-weight | Label text font weight | normal --dile-input-label-margin-bottom | Label marging bottom | 4px
+--dile-input-background-color | Color for the background input element | #fff --dile-input-padding | Padding for the input text | 5px